With tensions running high, Minneapolis, state prepare for more unrest

 Both city and state leaders say they are also working to make sure that more firefighters are able to assist, if needed, and that they have the security they need to get safely to and from fire scenes.
 In May, angry crowds hurled objects at firefighters, triggering calls for protection from the National Guard or from police, who were already stretched thin.

-Arradondo said they are “certainly making sure we have as many of our full time personnel ready to respond to emerging events.”
+Arradondo said police are “certainly making sure we have as many of our full time personnel ready to respond to emerging events.”

 If there is more unrest, Arradondo said they will work to try to prevent destruction.
 But, he added, “The number one priority is preservation of life, and that is nonnegotiable.”